utkarsh-ls/You-ll-WIN/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: They were counting on us to come and now we're betraying their trust?
-Do you wanna die alone?!
+b: We are supposed to study more, like the people at group study.
+We can't say no, if we do, we wont' be able to study enough.
+Do you want to fail JEE!?

-{{if _.fifteencigs}}
+{{if _.twentyhours}}
-b: FIFTEEN.
-CIGARETTES.
+b: STUDY!
+20!
+HOURS!
+PER!
+DAY!
 {{/if}}

-{{if _.whalepoop}}
+{{if _.humangarbage}}
-b: WHALE.
-POOP.
+b: HUMAN.
+GARBAGE.
 {{/if}}

 ```